javasks/elasticsearch/README.md

     ]
 }
 ==============================
-To list all index inserver:
+To list all index in server:

 GET: localhost:9200/_cat/indices?v